Raymond Saunders (clockmaker)

-Raymond Saunders (February 7, 1940 – November 23, 2024) was a Canadian clockmaker who has designed and built more than 150 customized clocks that mainly serve as tourist-attracting public artworks.
-In 1977 he was commissioned to build a steam clock for the Gastown district of Vancouver, Canada.
-The Gastown clock may be the first steam clock ever built although there is evidence that 19th century British engineer John Inshaw made a steam clock after which was named a Birmingham pub.
-Saunders has since built six different public steam clocks for clients such as the city of Otaru, Japan, and the Indiana State Museum.
-He has also built a clock for Vancouver's York House School's 78th birthday in 2010.
+Raymond Lee Saunders (February 7, 1940 – November 23, 2024) was a Canadian clockmaker who designed and built more than 150 customized clocks that have mainly served as tourist-attracting public artworks.
+He is best known for constructing the Gastown steam clock in Vancouver, which he completed in 1977.
+Saunders also built six other public steam clocks for clients including the city of Otaru, Japan (1994), and the Indiana State Museum (2002).

-In 2019, Saunders was badly injured in a fall and became semi-retired.
-He died on November 23, 2024, at the age of 84.
+In 2019, Saunders was badly injured in a fall and became semi-retired, though he continued to train other clockmakers and work on smaller projects.
+He died on November 23, 2024, at the age of 84; at the time of his death, he had been working on a proposal for a new clock by the historic Drake Street Roundhouse in Yaletown.
+He was survived by five children.